JuliaShurmei/JuliaShurmei/README.md

 <h1 align="left">Hi 👋, I'm Julia</h1>
 <div align="left">I am junior frontend developer and I am really passionate about coding.
-As for my previous experience, I graduated from 1 year courses (250hr) at IT-Academy at May 2023 and made several projects.
+As for my previous experience, I graduated at IT-Academy at May 2023 and made several projects.
 Now I have both technical knowledge and a strong desire to work on challenging projects and build a successful career in the IT-industry.</div>